gurdeeparora75/WeightWatchersExcercises/README.md

 To run this, go to root path of the project and type:

-mvn -e exec:java -Dexec.mainClass=arora.gurdeep.weightwatchers.Question3 -Dexec.args="3"
+**mvn package exec:java -Dexec.mainClass=arora.gurdeep.weightwatchers.Question3 -Dexec.args="3"**

-This will print all 500 random numbers and print the 3rd.
+This will print all 500 random numbers and then print the 3rd largest amongst them.

 #### Question 2 (WebDriver Project)
 Pre-requisites :